Skip to main content

 Short daily sessions that schedule questions at the right interval for long-term retention.
 Questions you know well appear less often; ones you struggle with come back sooner.
 A 10–20 minute daily session compounds into solid retention over time.

 Best for: Studying over multiple days or weeks.
-Not the right tool if you're cramming — if your exam is this week, focus on the Review system and Practice Tests instead.
-Daily Practice pays off over a longer horizon.
+Not the right tool if you're cramming — if your exam is this week, focus on Section Review and Practice Tests instead.